 Transfer Credit Earned at Another Institution

 For information on transfer credit earned at another institution and how this credit may be eligible for transfer to MCC, please use the following link:

-Student Retention, Completion, Graduation Rates
+Student Retention, Completion, Graduation, and Transfer Rates

 For information on MCC’s student diversity, please use the following link:

 Copyright Infringement – Policies and Sanctions

 For information on school policies and sanctions related to copyright infringement, please contact the Office of Compliance, 866-664-2832, use the following links for more information:

 - MCC Student Handbook – Student Rights and Responsibilities – Copyright Act Compliance

 - MCC Faculty – Intellectual Property (Copyright & Patent) Policies & Procedures